Concentrating Solar Thermal Technologies

 Developing and testing concentrating solar thermal technologies for over 40 years

-The National Solar Thermal Test Facility is the only test facility of its kind in the United States, providing a range of high flux and extreme temperature capabilities using concentrated sunlight to support the development of renewable energy technologies and the next generation of materials.
+The National Solar Thermal Test Facility is the only test facility of its kind in the United States, providing a range of high flux and extreme temperature capabilities using concentrated sunlight to support the development of solar thermal energy technologies and the next generation of materials.

 Research Focus Areas